 A theme, complete in itself, may be composed of two or three parallel periods; each period is divided into phrases and the phrases subdivided into sections.
-These terms are fixed only by x In logic, connotation is opposed to denotation.
-Connotation (or intention) is taken to mean the contents of an idea or of the terms used to express it, denotation (or extension) is taken to mean all the people and things to which the term may be applied.
+These terms are fixed only by ightharpooler in the contents of an idea or of the terms used to express it, denotation (or extension) is taken to mean the contents of an idea or of the terms used to express it, denotation (or extension) is taken to mean all the people and things to which the term may be applied.